jowiklund/koppla/README.md

 </body>
 </html>
 ```
+3. JavaScript Initialization
-3. JavaScript InitializationIn your main.js, import and initialize the CanvasGUIDriver.
+In your main.js, import and initialize the CanvasGUIDriver.

 ``` javascript
 import { CanvasGUIDriver } from '@koppla/canvas-driver';